LiberalLion/ANZ_Virtual_Internship/README.md

 # ANZ Virtual Experience by Forage.

-Libraries: Pandas, Matplotlib, Scikit-learn.
+Libraries: Pandas, Matplotlib, GeoPandas, Scikit-learn.

 ## Task 1: Exploratory Data Analysis.

-Using Pandas to segregate customer data based on their account number, by each month.
+Used Pandas to segregate customer data based on their account number, by each month.
 Matplotlib to visualise transaction volumes and mean transaction amount/day.
 Visualised average customer balance and average payment by age, for each month in the data set.

 ## Task 2: Predictive Analytics.